wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Enhanced Interface Controls**: Load/unload models, manage sessions, shutdown, and configure settings.
 - **FAISS Vector Database**: Stores numerical vectors, and retrieves based on proximity in meaning, enabling pulling context from documents.
 - **Highly Customizable UI**: Configurable; 10-20 Session History slots, 2-10 file slots, Session Log 400-550px height, 2-8 Lines of input.
-- **Afterthought Countdown**: If, =>10 lines then 5s or 5-10 lines then 3s or <5 lines then 1s, wait for you to cancel send and return to edit, saving on mis-prompts and waits.
+- **Afterthought Countdown**: If, <25 characters then 1s or 26-100 charactrs then 3s or >100 lines then 5s, cooldown before proceeding, enabling cancelation time relative to input size.
 - **Attach or Vectorise**: Optimally for the mode, Attach Files is complete raw input, while Vectorise Files is relevance selected snippets from potentially larger source.
 - **Collapsable Left Column**: Like one would find on modern AI interface.
 - **ASynchronous Response Stream**: Separate thread with its own event loop, allowing chunks of response queued/processed without blocking Gradio UI event loop.